lambdageek/cppguide-wip/cppguide.md

   - Structuring code to enable forward declarations (e.g. using pointer members instead of object members) can make the code slower and more complex.

+  - *Do* use forward declarations in public API headers for types that must be opaque for the API client.

 </div>